Fa3ris/the-list/docs/index.md

 hero:
   name: The List
-  text: Things I did or plan to do... maybe someday
+  text: Things I did or plan to do... someday... maybe
-  tagline: My great project tagline
+  tagline: Just something for myself

   actions:
     - theme: brand
       text: Manga